-If you're lucky enough to venture to Jamaica's east coast, make sure you don’t miss Reach Falls.
-Located off the fishing village of Manchioneal, everything about this off-the-beaten path waterfall park is a delight.
-From the mountainous road leading to it—the falls are tucked amid the John Crow peaks—the jade-colored cascading waters and various pools, the 30-feet high waterfalls and the surrounding verdant rain forest, Reach Falls is a veritable paradise.
-You'll want a waterproof camera to capture the natural splendor.
-There are onsite local guides who will be happy to help you spelunk your way across the various swimming holes and levels, and show you the best spots.
+Reach Falls is an off-the-beaten-path delight.
+Located up in the John Crow Mountains on Jamaica's east coast, this 30-foot jade-colored cascade tumbles into several pools in the surrounding rain forest.
+You'll need a bathing suit and a waterproof camera to capture the natural splendor.
+Local guides are available to help you make your way across the swimming holes and levels, and show you the best spots.
 Or you can explore it solo.
-Because of its distance from tourism spots, there are no crowds, no harassment.
-Just an entrance fee to your very own Garden of Eden.
-Onsite changing rooms are available as you exit, by the parking lot.
-Small fun fact: the falls appear in the Tom Cruise movie Cocktail.
+Because of its distance from tourism spots, there are no crowds, no harassment, just an entrance fee to your very own Garden of Eden.
+On-site changing rooms are available as you exit by the parking lot.
+Small fun fact: The falls play a minor role in the 1988 Tom Cruise movie Cocktail.

 Hiking the lower pools at Reach Falls with Rasta Renny